ZoeMarkovits/The-Language-of-Game-of-Thrones/README.md

 # The Language of Game of Thrones
-## Project Five: The Language of Game of Thrones: A Dissection of Character Agency and Dialogue by Gender
+## Project 5: The Language of Game of Thrones: A Dissection of Character Agency and Dialogue by Gender

 This repo includes:
 * Project code